 The preferred level of investment is £250-500k but can cover a range from £50k to £2m.
 Based in Edinburgh, Archangels is also a partner of the Scottish Co-Investment Fund.

 Typically invests between £20k and £500k.
 Invests exclusively in companies that are either EIS- or SEIS-qualifying, with a special focus on sectors such as software, oil and gas, renewables, bio-medical, and marine

 Typically invests between £20k and £500k.
 The average stake taken by investors in deals is 21.9% at a £1.46m pre-money valuation*.

 Typically invests between £200k and £500k.
 The fund was founded in 2011 and is made up of current and former technology executives and founders.

 Support includes a minimum of £20k from Gabriel, plus matching funding from Scottish Enterprise.

 Their usual range of investment is between £50K and £250K of seed capital in early stage ventures that are based in Scotland.
 They also look at considerably larger investments collaborating with other angel groups.

-Kelvin Capital was founded in 2009 and has since raised a total of over £13.5million into 16 portfolio companies.
+Kelvin Capital was founded in 2009 and has since invested a total of over £13.5million into 16 portfolio companies*.